Adopt an older kitten or senior cat

 Older kittens and cats have learned the lessons of youth and we think they are a better choice for busy families who don’t want the hassle of supervising a young cat for lengthy periods of time.
 Also with younger kittens it’s actually better to adopt two rather than one, because they will keep each other company and can be left alone longer.
 Kittens that have another kitten pal won’t be as destructive and get in as much trouble when they have each other to play with.
 But if having two isn’t a possibility, then we suggest you consider an older kitten or adult cat.

 Just look at some of the adorable older kittens that we have here in the refuge just longing to be loved.
 If you are looking to adopt please consider them because otherwise we can’t take in any new kittens, or abandoned, or mistreated cats.
-You could be saving more than one life by adopting an older kitten.
+You could be saving more than one life by adopting an older cat or kitten.